 Tempur Pedics are known for having a very minimal motion transfer, due to the use of a high-quality dense foam in their construction.

-However, there is a large degree of sinkage with the Cloud Luxe Breeze as it is Tempur Pedic’s softest model, and when Andrew sat down on it, it compressed quite a bit but, like the Lull, did not cause him to sink down to the foundation.
+However, sinkage with the new Cloud Luxe Breeze is a little pronounced as it is with the Puffy, because it is Tempur Pedic’s softest model, and when Andrew sat down on it, it compressed quite a bit but did not cause him to sink down to the foundation.

 Smell / Off-Gassing

 Although there was a significant chemical smell with the earlier Tempur Pedics, they seemed to have addressed this with the current models, and with their delivery of uncompressed mattresses.
 So, no noticeable smell comes from the Cloud Luxe Breeze.

 Tempur Pedic used to sell their mattresses through major mattress retailers exclusively which helped them avoid dealing directly with the customers.
 Lately, however, they began selling their mattresses online as well.

 Although Tempur Pedics are generally expensive (a queen Cloud Luxe Breeze costs $4499), the company offers discounts which can help you save up to 30% on certain sizes of the Cloud Luxe Breeze.

 Below is our comprehensive side-by-side comparison of the Lull vs. Tempur Pedic Cloud Luxe Breeze mattress.

 |Layers||1.5″ of gel infused memory foam, 1.5″ of conventional memory foam, 7″ of dense support foam||PureCool+ Phase Change Top Layer, TEMPUR-CM+ Layer, Ventilated TEMPUR-APR Foundation Layer|

 |Cover||Extremely soft, made of 90% polyester and 10% rayon||Thin, removable cotton cover|